jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/05-fish.rst

 Kraken Fish, are degenerate fish where eliminatable candidates in the Cover Sets see all the fins with :term:`AIC` chains if it cannot see them directly.

-Franken, Mutant and Kraken Fish border on what is considered human solvable.
+Franken, Mutant, and Kraken Fish border on what is considered human solvable.

 Basic Fish
 ==========